Top Things to Do in Santa Fe: A Guide to Art, Architecture, and Cuisine

 Bottom Line

-If immersing yourself in culture-rich, artistic towns with picturesque landscapes excites you, consider exploring the many things to do in Boise.
+If you enjoy immersing yourself in culture-rich, artistic towns with picturesque landscapes, consider exploring the many things to do in Boise.
 It boasts a blend of historic sites, local traditions, and unique experiences that make every visit memorable.

 Frequently Asked Questions

 First-time visitors should explore the historic Santa Fe Plaza, visit the Georgia O’Keeffe Museum, and walk through the Canyon Road arts district.
-Other must-see Santa Fe New Mexico attractions include the Palace of the Governors and the stunning Meow Wolf immersive art experience.
+Other must-see attractions in Santa Fe, New Mexico, include the Palace of the Governors and the stunning Meow Wolf immersive art experience.

-Outdoor lovers can hike in Bandelier National Monument, ski at Ski Santa Fe, or take a scenic drive along the High Road to Taos.
-Other exciting things to do near Santa Fe New Mexico include visiting Puye Cliff Dwellings and soaking in Ojo Caliente hot springs.
+Outdoor lovers can hike in Bandelier National Monument, ski at Ski Santa Fe, or drive along the High Road to Taos.
+Other exciting things near Santa Fe, New Mexico, include visiting Puye Cliff Dwellings and soaking in Ojo Caliente hot springs.

 Visitors can explore Santa Fe’s historic adobe buildings, stroll through the Santa Fe Railyard, and enjoy the Santa Fe Farmers’ Market.
-Other free stuff to do in Santa Fe includes hiking the Dale Ball Trails and visiting the Cathedral Basilica of St. Francis of Assisi.
+Other free activities in Santa Fe include hiking the Dale Ball Trails and visiting the Cathedral Basilica of St. Francis of Assisi.